Juye County

 Juye is a county in western Shandong province which is under the administration of Heze City.
 The county is 1,303 square km in area and has a population of approximately 910,000.

 History

 Early history

 Juye was originally the name of the surrounding plain, originally territory of Huxi Prefecture.
 Fertile and densely populated, it was subject to repeated inundations when the Yellow River flowed nearby and burst its surrounding dykes.

-Qing & Republic
+Qing Dynasty & Republic of China

 Juye was the site of the "Juye Incident" on November 1, 1897.
 The murder of Christian missionaries was used by the German Empire as an excuse to occupy Jiaozhou Bay.

-Liberation
+People's Republic of China

 From 1949 to 1952 Huxi Prefecture (Juye and the other county-level parts) was under the provincial administration of Pingyuan.

 In April 1953 Huxi was dismantled and its parts shared out.
 Juye then came into its present municipal region of Heze.

 Administrative divisions

 As of 2012, this County is divided to 2 subdistricts and 15 towns.